vend/peg/README.md

 ![](./usage_guide.png)

 ## Deployment and use within Vend
+PEG must be used within the Vend Pay Screen iFrame, as that's where it has access to the Payments API.
+Follow these steps to get set up within Vend.

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 1. Deploy the application to [Heroku](https://www.heroku.com/) so that you have full access to the logs.
 A current image that can be used, but is not likely to stick around, exists here: https://radiant-everglades-52692.herokuapp.com/